promise-watch/promise-watch/README.md

 # js-watcher

+An E2E monitor that runs Playwright to monitor your frontend application.

-Write playwright scripts, set options, send notifications.
+Create a `run` directory where you write playwright scripts, set options, then send notifications on errors.
 Checkout the [example dir](./example) to see a working example.

 ## Getting Started